apache/yunikorn-site/docs/user_guide/resource_quota_mgmt.md

 Beside the `root` queue the quotas can be set, and is enforced, at any point in the hierarchy.
 Every queue can have a quota set.
 The quota is enforced recursively throughout the hierarchy.
 This means that a child queue can never use more resources than the **configured** quota of the parent queue.
-Setting a quota on a child queue larger than its parent queue's quota will not have any effect.
+Setting a quota on a child queue larger than its parent queue's quota would thus not have any effect and is handled as a configuration error.

 In the hierarchy there are some further rules that need to be considered.
 If a parent queue has multiple children the sum of the **usage** of all children combined can never exceed the quota **configured** on the parent.